West Coast (SA)

 West Coast has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified three projects that could impact the region: South Australian Road Network Maintenance, South Australia High Productivity Vehicle Network Access, Gawler Craton Rail Access, and Northern Water Supply Project.
-The following list details those likely to be most relevant.
+AreaSearch has identified three projects likely to impact the area.
+Key projects are South Australian Road Network Maintenance, South Australia High Productivity Vehicle Network Access, Gawler Craton Rail Access, and Northern Water Supply Project.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.